jingkunchen/chenserver/README.md

 TCP server,
     Written in C++,
     That serves use libevent and threadpool,
-    For use in developing network applications,
+    For using in developing network applications,
     Asynchronous multi thread high concurrency framework.

 Motivation: